Martinsos/opal/README.md

 #### Alignment modes
 Swimd offers 4 different modes of alignment: 1 local and 3 global modes, explained below.
 * SW: Local alignment (Smith-Waterman).
+Useful for finding similar regions in not necessarily similar sequences, and also for finding shorter sequence in longer sequence (text searching).
 * NW: Global alignment (Needleman-Wunsch).
+Useful for detecting if two sequences of similar lengths are similar.
 * HW: Semi-global alignment.
 Insertions before query start and insertions after query end are not penalized.
+Useful for finding query in target.
 * OV: Semi-global alignment.
 Insertions before start of either query or target and insertions after end of either query or target are not penalized.
+Useful when sequences are partially overlaping or one of sequences is contained in another.

 #### Usage
 To use Swimd you just have to include Swimd.h in your code and compile your code together with Swimd.cpp using appropriate compiler flag for SSE, for example -msse4.1 (or just use -march which will detect your arhitecture and will also use appropriate SSE flag).